Mohsem35/AWS-CCP-Certification-Study/Dumps2.md

 You are working with IAM and need to attach policies to users, groups, and roles.
 Which of the following will you be attaching these policies to?

+**Identities**

 Question 30

 Which of the following statements are true of Amazon Aurora?
 (Choose 2)

+- **You can use the AWS Management Console, AWS CLI commands, and API operations to handle routine database tasks.**
+- **It is compatible with the MySQL and PostgreSQL database engines**.

 Question 31